-We coated silica beads of dimensions similar to cells (6 μm of diameter) with a lipid mixture that would mimic the lipid bilayer that forms the cell membrane (Fig. 3A).
-To monitor the lipid-coating of the beads, the mixture contained fluorescently labelled lipids with Atto488 and biotinylated lipids for a neutravidin bridge to attach biotinylated MOG-1-125.
-The biotinylated MOG-1-125 is correctly folded as assessed by circular dichroism (Spadaro et al., 2018; Marti Fernandez et al., 2019) and is expected to move freely along the lipid bilayer when linked to the biotinylated lipid via neutravidin (Ramm et al., 2018).
-MOG-1-125 bound to lipid-coated beads, could be detected by r8-18C5 (Fig. 3A, 3C and 3D).
-However, the intensity of the binding was lower in comparison to FL-MOG or ED-MOG expressed in transiently transfected cells (Fig. 3D).
-We incubated these beads with sera of five patients (#5, #14, #16, #17 and #22) (Fig. 3E).
-Three of these patients (#5, #17 and #22) weakly recognized MOG displayed by these beads.
-Those three patients were also detected by the site directed ELISA (Fig. 1B).
-Nevertheless, the MOG-1-125 in the site directed ELISA was also capable of binding the antibodies of patient #16.
-Therefore, we conclude that the embedding of MOG-1-125 in a fluid lipidic environment does not improve the antibody detection.
+the intensity of the binding was lower in comparison to FL-MOG or ED-MOG expressed in transiently transfected cells (Fig. 3D).
+We incubated these beads with sera of five patients (Patients 5, 14, 16, 17 and 22) (Fig. 3E).
+Three of these patients (Patients 5, 17 and 22) weakly recognized MOG displayed by these beads.
+Those three patients were also detected by site-directed ELISA (Fig. 1B).
+Nevertheless, the MOG-1-125 in the site-directed ELISA was also capable of binding the antibodies of Patient 16.
+Therefore, we conclude that the embedding of MOG-1-125 in a fluid lipidic environment does not improve antibody detection.